myENA/aardvark/README.md

 examples.
 The expanded capabilities and `/proc` mount are only required if you want to use the defautl route replacement functionality.

+While this was built against a weave deployment, there shouldn't be anything inherently weave specific about the application besides the example script in the usage section below.

 ## Building/Installing

 ```